 Upon arrival in Nags Head, they temporarily occupied the Beach House they had purchased, and began looking for a business in which they could work together.
 After some searching, they found the Cypress House Bed and Breakfast in Kill Devil Hills.
 They moved into The Cypress House in May of 2005.
 Their first guest arrived a week later and they have been welcoming guests to the Bed and Breakfast since.

-Bill and Veda, and their dog Sassy (6) live at the Cypress House Inn full-time.
+Bill and Veda, and their dog Sassy (7) live at the Cypress House Inn full-time.
 They have a growing family with adult children and grandchildren.
 Heather lives in the Bay Area.
 Susan and her children, Courtney, Aedan (you may see him helping out around the house from time to time), and Kellen, live in Woodbridge, VA along with their father Jeremy.
 Son, Bill lives in Los Angeles, CA with his wife Alex and son Landen.
-Daughter, Jaclynn and granddaughter Kayla live on the third floor and help out around the inn.
+Daughter, Jaclynn and granddaughter Kayla live on the Outer Banks and help out around the inn.
 And finally, their youngest, Stephen, recently married, lives in Raleigh, NC with his wife Rachel and kitten Ellie Rue.

 Bill and Veda both are committed to preserving this Grand Old Lady of the Outer Banks and retaining the spirit of the original lodge while updating its amenities and cottage style.
 Both strive to provide a casual but elegant atmosphere and want guests to feel comfortable and relaxed while here at the beach.
 Take your shoes off and stay a while!